prachijambhulkar9/M2_EmbSys/Project/README.md

 |SCK	|PB5	I	|Serial Clock|

 3. L293 :- The L293D is a 16-pin Motor Driver IC which can control a set of two DC motors simultaneously in any direction.
 The L293D is designed to provide bidirectional drive currents of up to 600 mA (per channel) at voltages from 4.5 V to 36 V (at pin 8!).
 You can use it to control small dc motors
+4. DC Motor - The DC motor is an actuator and we are going to control speed of dc motor.